hashicorp/terraform-provider-azurerm/website/docs/d/mobile_network_service.html.markdown

 * `service_precedence` - A precedence value that is used to decide between services when identifying the QoS values to use for a particular SIM.
 A lower value means a higher priority.
 This value should be unique among all services configured in the mobile network.

-* `pcc_rules` - A `pcc_rules` block as defined below.
+* `pcc_rule` - A `pcc_rule` block as defined below.
 The set of PCC Rules that make up this service.

 * `service_qos_policy` - A `service_qos_policy` block as defined below.
 The QoS policy to use for packets matching this service.
-This can be overridden for particular flows using the ruleQosPolicy field in a `pcc_rules`.
+This can be overridden for particular flows using the ruleQosPolicy field in a `pcc_rule`.
 If this field is not specified then the `sim_policy` of User Equipment (UE) will define the QoS settings.

 * `tags` - A mapping of tags which should be assigned to the Mobile Network Service.

 ---

-A `pcc_rules` block supports the following:
+A `pcc_rule` block supports the following:

-* `rule_name` - The name of the rule.
+* `name` - The name of the rule.
 This must be unique within the parent service.

-* `rule_precedence` - A precedence value that is used to decide between data flow policy rules when identifying the QoS values to use for a particular SIM.
+* `precedence` - A precedence value that is used to decide between data flow policy rules when identifying the QoS values to use for a particular SIM.
 A lower value means a higher priority.
 This value should be unique among all data flow policy rules configured in the mobile network.

-* `rule_qos_policy` - A `rule_qos_policy` block as defined below.
+* `qos_policy` - A `rule_qos_policy` block as defined below.
 The QoS policy to use for packets matching this rule.
 If this field is not specified then the Service will define the QoS settings.

-* `service_data_flow_templates` - A `service_data_flow_templates` block as defined below.
+* `service_data_flow_template` - A `service_data_flow_template` block as defined below.
 The set of service data flow templates to use for this PCC rule.

 * `traffic_control_enabled` - Determines whether flows that match this data flow policy rule are permitted.